-These financial statements have been prepared on a historical cost basis, except for those financial instruments carried at fair value.
+These interim financial statements have been prepared on a historical cost basis, except for those financial instruments carried at fair value.

-These financial statements are presented in Canadian dollar, which is the Company's functional and presentation currency.
+These interim financial statements are presented in Canadian dollar, which is the Company's functional and presentation currency.

-These financial statements were authorized for issuance by the Company's Board of Directors on April 14, 2016.
+These interim financial statements were authorized for issuance by the Company's Board of Directors on May 11, 2016.